An Uncertain Time for Georgians

 What Should You Do to Protect Your Finances?

 - Your Economic Stimulus Check.
 Still looking for your check or don’t know if you’re eligible to receive one?
-Individuals who filed 2018 or 2019 taxes with a Social Security number or receive Social Security benefits are eligible for an economic recovery check.
+Individuals who filed taxes between 2018 and 2020 with a Social Security number or receive Social Security benefits are eligible for an economic recovery check.
 If you’ve already filed your taxes but don’t know where your refund check is, you can visit the IRS website here to find out how and when to expect your check.
 The Consumer Financial Protection Bureau (CFPB) has released a new video about how to receive your economic recovery check if you did not file your taxes.

 - Apply for Unemployment Insurance Benefits.
 If your work has been affected by COVID-19, you should file for unemployment online or by phone.
 As a result of this crisis, employers must file claims on behalf of their full-time and part-time employees whenever it is necessary to temporarily reduce work hours or if there is no work available for a short period.
 However, if your employer DOES NOT file a claim for you, you should file for unemployment yourself.